SlickChair/SlickChair/docs/authentication.md

 Authentication
 ===============================================================================

-Acmss supports two authentication methods:
+SlickChair supports two authentication methods:
 - With an email address and a password
 - With an external identity provider